fantazic/tms/README.md

 * a user can set preferred hour for a day

 ### Package
+* app: Django project
-* tms: front end for template and javascript
+* tms: a front end app for templates and javascripts
-* api: REST API for authentication and all functions
+* api: a REST API app for authentication and all other functions with models

 ### Back End
 * Django